 Upstream and downstream emissions are often cited as the most difficult to measure due to the wide-spanning and complex nature of the necessary data collection and calculations.
 However, to meet ambitious net zero emissions commitments and comply with regulations in certain jurisdictions, organizations must measure all of their scope 1, 2, and 3 emissions.

-To simplify this process, companies can start out by using simple spend-based data.
+Companies can start by using simple spend-based data to simplify this process.
 Spend-based data gives organizations a good estimate of the emissions coming from each category and what categories are most emissions-intensive.
-Based on this information, companies can begin to select which categories should be prioritized for more robust data collection and decarbonization strategies.
+Based on this information, companies can select which categories should be prioritized for more robust data collection and decarbonization strategies.

 As organizations develop better methods of data collection and calculation, they can move from the collection calculation of spend-based data to activity-based data.
 Activity-based data include the capture of increasingly precise distance- and fuel-based data to make more accurate assessments of their footprint for each category.